 These systems are tremendously efficient in that they can heat a room quickly.
 They have also become far more energy-conscious over the years as water heating technology has advanced.
 However, heating water takes a lot of energy, and thus these systems tend to be one of the least efficient.
 However, they do tend to have shorter cycle times, and they tend to heat evenly, meaning fewer inconsistencies or cold spots in your home.

-To learn more about what type of heating may be right for you, call Boothe’s Heating, Air & Plumbing at (301) 200-5248 today.
+To learn more about what type of heating may be right for you, call Boothe’s Heating, Air, Plumbing & Drains at (301) 265-5402 today.